LaithAbuhannun/businesscardreader/README.md

 * `POST /predict`

-  * Accepts an uploaded image (e.g. from the browser).
+  * Accepts an uploaded image (from the browser).
   * Loads the trained YOLO model from `server/runs/best.pt`.
   * Runs inference to detect business cards.
   * Returns:

     * bounding box coordinates
-    * a preview image with boxes drawn so the UI can show the result
+    * a preview image with boxes drawn so the UI can show the result.

 **3. Crop and extract contact info**